-Install Android 12 Beta using the Android Beta Program
+Install Android 13 beta using the Android Beta Program

 Simply visit the Android Beta portal and opt-in to the beta, which will then prompt Google to send your phone or tablet an over-the-air update.
-Depending on the timing, your phone will get the latest beta and then an OTA for the final version, or it will just receive the final version of Android 12.
+You should then be able to install the update and restart your phone to make the switch to Android 13.

 - Head to Android Beta program portal on your Pixel phone.

 - Sign in to the Google account associated with that phone.

 - Find the device you want to enroll in the Beta program and tap Opt-in.